eclipse-theia/theia-cloud/java/service/org.eclipse.theia.cloud.service/README.md

 > **_NOTE:_** Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

+## Debug the service

+When you have the service running in dev mode you can use the `Attach to Service` debug config to debug the service.

+Check the [OpenAPI documentation](../../../documentation/OpenAPI.md) to see how you can send requests to the service.

+_Note_: The landing page will not communicate with this service, as it will be hosted on another address.
+Checkout the [testing-page](../../../node/testing-page/README.md) to test requests against the server.

 ## Packaging and running the application

 The application can be packaged using: